mlbonniec/yoga-booking/README.md

 # Yoga Booking
 This application will allow you to register for workshop during activity test dat.
 You will be able to add registrations, print reservation forms etc.

+All data management is done only on client-side, so it works offline.
+Data are stored in IndexedDB, WebSQL or localStorage, it depends on the browser compatibility.
+Data management is done with the [localForage](https://github.com/localForage/localForage) library.

 ## Table of contents
 - [Yoga Booking](#yoga-booking)
 	- [Table of contents](#table-of-contents)